noamshamir/POR-letter-generator/README.md

 # Mabel Letter Generator

 This tool automates the generation of client letters by merging data exported from LawLogix with a Word template.
-For each row in the Excel file it produces a personalized letter in DOCX format, replacing placeholder tags (`<caps_full_name>`, `<full_name>`, `<rm>`, `<date>`) in the template.
+For each row in the Excel file it produces a personalized letter in DOCX format, replacing placeholder tags in the template.

-## Directory Structure

-mabel-letter-generator/
-├── fill_letters.py
-├── in/
-│   ├── Letter_Template.docx
-│   └── Letter_Excel.xlsx
-├── out/
-├── .gitignore
-└── README.md

 ## Usage